 - Epilepsy and clinical neurophysiology (including a Level 4 Epilepsy Center and an ACGME approved Neurophysiology Fellowship).

-- Stroke and vascular neurology (including a Joint Commission certified stroke center and an ACGME approved Vascular Neurology Fellowship)
+- Stroke and vascular neurology (including a Joint Commission certified Comprehensive Stroke Center and an ACGME approved Vascular Neurology Fellowship)

 - Movement disorders (including the Comprehensive Movement Disorders Clinic)